achuwilson/easy_ur/README.md

 # easy_ur

-easy_ur is a ROS package to control Universal Robots in a very simple, yet allowing for . (tested on UR5e, should work on any UR robots that support RTDE communication)
+easy_ur is a ROS package to control Universal Robots in a very simple, yet allowing for very flexible control. (tested on UR5e, should work on any UR robots that support RTDE communication)

+Even though easy_ur runs in ROS, it does not use the UR_ROS_Driver nor Moveit for motion control.

+The node comminicates with robot hardware using the Real-Time Data Exchange (RTDE) Interface.
+The inverse kinematics, dynamics, trajectory generation and interpolation is handled inside the UR robot itself.
+This reduces the complexity on the remote PC side but requires the Payload, TCP etc to be properly set in PolyScope.

+It is also flexible enough to do interpolation and generate custom trajectories in the PC and then send it to the robot in real time.
+This can come handy in sitations such as servoing control, or integrating robot motion in a closed loop control with some other sensors.

 ## Installation
-[ur_rtde](https://gitlab.com/sdurobotics/ur_rtde) - for controlling and receiving data from the robot using the Real-Time Data Exchange (RTDE) Interface
+[ur_rtde](https://gitlab.com/sdurobotics/ur_rtde) - for controlling and receiving data from the robot using the RTDE Interface

 ```
 pip3 install ur_rtde